Dannebrog: Maritime flag and corresponding Kingdom flag

 Some confusion must have existed regarding the Splitflag.
 In 1696 the Admiralty, presented the King with a proposal for a standard regulating both size and shape of the Splitflag.
 In the same year, a royal resolution defined the proportions of the Splitflag, which was called Kongeflaget (the King's flag), as follows: "The cross must be 1/7 of the flags height.
 The two first fields must be square in form with the sides three times the cross width.
 The two outer fields are rectangular and 1 1/2 the length of the square fields.
 The tails are the length of the flag".

 Those numbers are still the base for the Splitflag and the Orlogsflag though the numbers have been slightly altered.
 The term Orlogsflag dates from 1806 and denotes its use in the Danish Navy.

 From about 1750 to the early 19th century, a number of ships and companies in which the government has interests received approval to use the Splitflag.

-In the royal resolution of 25 October 1939 for the Danish Navy, it was stated that the Orlogsflag is a Splitflag with a deep red (dybrød) or madder red (kraprød) colour.
+In the royal resolution of 25 October 1939 for the Danish Navy, it was stated that the Orlogsflag is a Splitflag with a deep red (dybrød) or madder red (kraprød) color.
 As for the national flag, no shade was given, but it is now stated as 195U.
 Furthermore, the size and the shape were corrected in the new resolution: "The cross must be 1/7 of the flag's height.
 The two first fields must be square in form with the height of 3/7 of the flag's height.
 The two outer fields are rectangular and 5/4 the length of the square fields.
 The tails are 6/4 the length of the rectangular fields".
 Thus, if compared to the standard of 1696, both the rectangular fields and the tails have decreased in size.

 The Splitflag and Orlogsflag have similar shapes but different sizes and shades of red.
 Legally, they are two different flags.
 The Splitflag is a Danish flag ending in a swallow-tail, it is Dannebrog red and is used on land.
-The Orlogsflag is an elongated Splitflag with a deeper red colour and is used only at sea.
+The Orlogsflag is an elongated Splitflag with a deeper red color and is used only at sea.

 The Orlogsflag with no markings may be used only by the Royal Danish Navy, but there are a few exceptions.
 A few institutions have been allowed to fly the clean Orlogsflag.
 The same flag with markings has been approved for a few dozen companies and institutions over the years.

 Furthermore, the Orlogsflag is described as such only if it has no additional markings.
-Any swallow-tail flag, no matter the colour, is called a Splitflag provided it bears additional markings.
+Any swallow-tail flag, no matter the color, is called a Splitflag provided it bears additional markings.